Recipe Overview

 - Skip the unwrapping process!
 Rolos Unwrapped are now available in 7.6-oz. bags.
 There are approximately 35 individual candies in the bag.

-- For best flavor, toast pecans first.
+- Toast the pecans (optional).
+For best flavor, lightly toast the pecans before adding them.
 Arrange on a large plate and microwave for 45 seconds.
+Cool slightly.

 - Make Rolo Pretzels in the microwave: Line a microwave safe plate with parchment paper.
 Arrange pretzels (as many as can fit) on plate and top with unwrapped Rolo.
 Microwave at 50% for 30 seconds or until caramel has softened.
 If needed, microwave an additional 10 seconds.
 Remove and top with desired topping.

-- Instead of pecan halves, try colorful M & Ms, walnut halves, or another pretzel (to make a Rolo pretzel sandwich).
+- Topping suggestions: Instead of pecan halves, try colorful M&Ms that match a theme, toasted walnut halves, or another pretzel (to make a Rolo pretzel sandwich).

 I love rolos!